ksuquix/userscript-tweaks/README.md

 userscript for various things

-In Tampermonkey, I recommend the following:
+In Tampermonkey, here are some things you can do:

+* Allow drag and drop
-1) Set "Allow access to file URLs" in chrome::/extensions
+ + Set "Allow access to file URLs" in chrome::/extensions
+* More config options (required for chrome sync, etc)
-2) Tampermonkey->Settings->Config mode: Advanced
+ + Tampermonkey->Settings->Config mode: Advanced
+* Chrome sync
-3) Tampermonkey->Settings->TESLA->chrome sync->save
+ + Tampermonkey->Settings->TESLA->chrome sync->save
-   a) settings->(bottom)->restart tampermonkey
+ + settings->(bottom)->restart tampermonkey
-   b) click on the notification to enable sync
+ + click on the notification to enable sync